Immuno PCR/IPCR/qIPCR is a “combination of the efficiency of RT-PCR and specificity of the ELISA method”.

 The steps of the immuno-PCR/ IPCR are described in the figure below.

 In the first step, we have to immobilize the primary antibody to the surface of the reaction tube.
 The step is the same as in the ELISA.

 The non-bounded primary antibodies are washed off with the help of the washing buffer.

 In the second step, the sample is added to the tube.

-In this step, the sample molecules bound to the primary antibody and make the conjugate.
-The unbounded sample molecules are wash off by the washing buffer.
+In this step, the sample molecules are bound to the primary antibody and make the conjugate.
+The unbounded sample molecules are washed off by the washing buffer.

 After that, the oligonucleotide linked or the primer-linked secondary antibody is added to the tube.

 In the second step, it immediately reacts with the secondary antibody-oligonucleotide-linked conjugate.